The Water Park near Mehsana city is the most attractive tourist place. It is 15 kms from Bhagyoday Hotel Mehsana.

 The Mehsana water park provides cool relief on a summer day, and also combines the thrills of an amusement park with the relaxation of a day at the pool.
 In the 10 years since the water park Mehsana opened, these watery playgrounds have become enormously popular, bigger and better than ever, the parks lure families with dozens of slick attractions, from towering slides and twisting rides to Aqua Tubes and rollicking wave pools.

 This the best of water parks in mehsana city also offers picnic spots, plenty of lounge chairs, locker rentals and food services.

 Information about Modhera

-The village of Modhera is situated about 106 kms. north west of Ahmedabad.
+The village of Modhera is situated about 106 kms north west of Ahmedabad and it is about 30 kms from hotel bhagyoday in mehsana city.
 Modhera was a site of great importance at one time.
 Today, Modhera is a vitually deserted hamlet.
 Far more off the beaten track and much less well known than the Konark Sun temple, Modhera retains a great deal of its atmosphere and charm.
 Modhera is known for the 11th century Sun temple.
 In January, Modhera is also the venue for the three days dance festival.

 The main festival of Modhera is the Modhera Dance Festival.
 Modhera Dance Festival is held during the third week of January every year, after the festival of Uttarayan.
 This festival is celebrated at the Sun Temple in Modhera.
 The decision to celebrate the annual festival of Indian classical dances was taken by the Department of Culture, Gujarat, and the West Zone Cultural Centre at the Sun Temple.
 The idea was to present classical dances in an atmosphere similar to that in which these were originally presented.